Backend Developer

 The Firebase data is pulled by a Kotlin app I made to show stats and let me control the plane tracker.

-Zombie Island is an online multiplayer web game with a massive shared world where players explore,
+Zombie Island is a work in progress online multiplayer web game with a massive shared world where players explore,

-battle enemies, collect loot, trade with others, upgrade their gear and complete missions together or alone.
+fight enemies, collect loot, trade and chat with others, upgrade their gear and complete missions together or alone.

 The game is currently playable at: